corda/corda/testing/qa/behave/compatibility/README.md

 The following aspects of a Corda Network are configurable/changeable over time and require validating via CTS coverage:

-- Permissioning: provision of an identity certificate signed by the networks root CA
+- Permissioning: provisioning of an identity certificate signed by the networks root CA
 - Network Parameters changes (such as adding/removing a Notary, whitelisting CorDapps for constraint checking), and distribution to nodes via bootstrapper (OS) / HTTP NMS distribution (Enterprise)
 - Nodes and Oracles addition and removal (with provisioned identities) via bootstrapping / registration with Network Map